kleinbottle/swanlotus/content/blogs/eigenvalues-and-eigenvectors/eigenvalues-and-eigenvectors.md

 None of the column sums of these eigenvectors sums to one.
 Indeed, the column sums of $\boldsymbol{e}_{2}$ and $\boldsymbol{e}_{3}$ are close to zero, whereas the column sum of $\boldsymbol{e}_{1}$ is negative.
 We will return to the eigenvector $\boldsymbol{e}_{1}$, to wrest meaning out of it, a little later.
 In any case, we confirm that $M\boldsymbol{e}_{1} = \boldsymbol{e}_{1}$.

 Assembling the matrices $P$ and $P^{-1}$ from the eigenvectors is trivial, as is putting together $D$ as the diagonal matrix of the corresponding eigenvalues.
-With these numerical values, the truth of equation (@eq:eigendecomp) is also easily demonstrated.
+With these numerical values, the truth of +@eq:eigendecomp is also easily demonstrated.

-The time evolution of the initial weather vector is then tracked with 1, 10, 20, 50, and 100 iterations of equation (@eq:recurrence).
+The time evolution of the initial weather vector is then tracked with 1, 10, 20, 50, and 100 iterations of +@eq:recurrence.
 In this case, the weather vector stabilizes after about twenty iterations to a steady-state vector, $\boldsymbol{w}_{\infty}$, given by
 $$
 \boldsymbol{w}_{\infty} = \begin{bmatrix}